ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/builtins/_includes/list.md

 ## ListSample and ListSampleN {#listsample}

-Returns a sample without replacement from the list. `ListSample` chooses elements independently with the given probability, `ListSampleN` chooses a sample of the given size (if the length of the list is less than the sample size, returns the original list).
+Returns a sample without replacement from the list.

+- `ListSample` chooses elements independently with the specified probability.

+- `ListSampleN` chooses a sample of the specified size (if the length of the list is less than the sample size, returns the original list).

 If the probability/sample size is NULL, returns the original list.

-Optional extra argument is used to manipulate randomness, see [documentation for `Random`](./basic/random.md).
+An optional argument is used to control randomness, see [documentation for `Random`](./basic/random.md).

 ### Examples